panromek/selenide-demo/README.md

 In order to execute the test you need run the following Maven commands:

-mvn clean test
+mvn clean test -Demail=test_email_address -Dpassword=test_password

 mvn site

-mvn jetty:run -Djetty.port=1111
+mvn jetty:run -Djetty.port=port_number

-You can select whichever port you like.
-After executing the last command, you can access Allure report at http://localhost:1111, where 1111 - is a port which you have selected (1111 - is just an example).
+You need to specify the following parameters: test_email_address, test_password, port_number.

+You will be able to access Allure report at http://localhost:port_number

+ATTENTION!
+Your email and password will be shown in Allure report.
+Do not use personal email and password to avoid inconveniences.